atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ---

-## Appendix B — Legacy and deprecated
+## Appendix B, Legacy and deprecated

 The following items remain in the wire grammar for backward compatibility but new implementations should not produce them.